-Today, advancement in technology has provided us with some terrific gear and gadgets to make diving so much easier.
+Today, advancement in technology provides us with terrific gear and gadgets to make diving so much easier.
 I just love my wrist computer!
 But as brilliant as this new, super-duper, whizz bang stuff is, it needs regular maintenance and servicing.
-Although gear failure doesn't appear to figure much in the accident data as do human failures, get an annual service check for your equipment.
+Although gear failure doesn't appear to figure much in the accident data as human failures, get an annual service check for your equipment.
 Maybe set a date and do it the same week you get your service check with the doctor.